Revamping the Brooklyn-Battery Tunnel

 • Evaluation and design of repair or replacement of fire protection elements

 With our help, the Authority is helping to provide a resilient tunnel structure that will help protect against future flooding, fire, and terrorist threats.
 Emergency evacuation systems have been added to the tunnel with wayfinding lighting not previously used in North America.
-Tunnel systems also include energy-saving LED lights.

-The Brooklyn–Battery Tunnel will be returned to a State of Good Repair that will leave it more robust and better prepared to withstand extreme weather and other severe impacts.
+The Brooklyn-Battery Tunnel will be returned to a state of good repair that will leave it more robust and better prepared to withstand extreme weather and other severe impacts.